Those Were the Days

 The "Half a Trophy" saga in 1970.
 It got lost after our dissection, so we made another couple & sent them to Italy in 2014

 These are our 2014 "Half a Trophy" versions sent to Italy for the presentation by Luciano Costa & Les Archer.
 Manufactured & fashioned by "We Cut Shapes", NZ

 The lower souvenir trophy inscriptions are upside down emphasising they are from the "other down under"!
 Newer photos from Justyn Norek Junior.

 Note from the event organiser, Luciano Costa : The "Half Trophies fifty / fifty" sorting out a promise not delivered in NZ were presented by Les Archer to Dave and Jeff during the gala dinner on Saturday night at the Mineral Waters Park, Imola in Italy in front of an audience of 150 people.
 It was a moving moment, and at the same time very funny.

-Luciano Costa & Les Archer spring the surprise to Dave Bickers 2nd from left Jeff Smith receives his long awaited "half a trophy"
+Luciano Costa & Les Archer spring the surprise to Dave Bickers on the right Jeff Smith receives his long awaited "half a trophy"

 See the list below of "who's who" in World Championship MX of yesteryear to see who saw the presentation!